 - Think lifetime success — not just academic success.
 School is an essential part of a child’s life, but it’s only a part.
 Parents can help ensure success throughout life by helping build their child’s sense of self-worth, teaching that it is OK to ask for help, and encouraging them to be resilient.

 - Get a support team.
 Whether it’s a private behavior therapist, online programs, or performance coach, experiment and find out what works best for you and your family.
 Many ABA agencies have year-long waitlists.
 If this is your situation, consider curaJOY for virtual behavior therapy. curaJOY encourages, supports, and improves social-emotional education in a gamified approach that is easily accessible and affordable — and private.
 The approach is personalized, allowing children to work at their own pace from the comfort of their own homes.

 Take Advantage Of Digital Solutions In Social Emotional Learning

 If your child lives with any learning differences, help is at the tip of your fingers.
-At curaJOY, we offer effective, science-backed behavioral health support to build children’s emotional fitness, with language support in both Mandarin Chinese and English.
-Our Quest Depot helps assess your child’s strengths and weaknesses to create a personalized road map to help your child achieve optimal social-emotional results.
+At curaJOY, we offer effective, science-backed behavioral health support and iep to build children’s emotional fitness, with language support in both Mandarin Chinese and English.
+Our MyCuraJOY helps assess your child’s strengths and weaknesses to create a personalized road map to help your child achieve optimal social-emotional results.